AR-302(ah) / 12 credits

 Teaching Format:

 Depending on enrollment, students will work in groups of two/three after the first week.
-Each desk crit will require the attendance of at least (2) student groups for peer-to-peer feedback.
+Each desk crit will require the attendance of at least 2 student groups for peer-to-peer feedback.
 Desk crits will happen on a weekly or bi-weekly basis.
-All group attendance is required for episode reviews, guest lectures, mid-term and final reviews.
-Note that some of the lectures may be online.
+All group attendance is required for episode reviews, guest lectures, mid-term, and final reviews.
+Please note that some lectures may be held online.

 Course Description:

-Nota Bene: This studio is part of the 'Moratorium on New Construction' cycle, one of RIOT's meta agenda, following a series of topics seeking to center systemic change in architecture and the building industry.
-This means the class will prioritize radical designs that engage with repair, remediation, care, tactical interventions, system design and policy making, and interrogate architecture as the sole 'art of building buildings.'
-Architecture is here at the forefront, considered as a powerful tool for change, if and when it is used as such.
-In this case, architecture is asked to scrutinize its own functioning toward larger power shifts.
+NB: This studio is part of the 'Moratorium on New Construction' cycle, one of RIOT's meta agenda, following a series of topics seeking to center systemic change in architecture and the building industry.
+This means the class will prioritize radical designs that engage with repair, remediation, care, tactical interventions, system design, and policy making, and interrogate architecture as the sole 'art of building buildings.'
+Architecture is here at the forefront, considered both as a problem and as a powerful tool for change, if and when it is used as such.
+The title of the present studio refers to Chapter 05 of the book "A Moratorium on New Construction" (Sternberg, 2025), understanding that a moratorium is not an end but a beginning-a design brief for reimagining how we commission, finance, construct, maintain, and inhabit our built environment without devastation.

 Scales